hanjingo/doc/NOTE/CPP_TEMPLATES/chapter16.md

 The designers of C++ had various reasons to avoid zero-size classes.

-However, even though there are no zero-size types in C++, the C++ standard does specify that when an empty class is used as a base class, no space needs to be allocated for it provided that it does not cause it to be allocated to the smae address as another object or subobject od rhw amw rype.
+However, even though there are no zero-size types in C++, the C++ standard does specify that when an empty class is used as a base class, no space needs to be allocated for it, provided that it does not cause it to be allocated to the same address as another object or subobject of the same type.

 empty base class optimization (or EBCO) means in practice: